Scandinavian Outdoor Customer Service

 2014–2016 Strong growth in the online store

 - two new stores opened in the Stockmann department stores of Turku and Tampere.

 - In 2016, approx. 4.5 million unique visitors visited the online store.

 2017 Scandinavian Outdoor – Growth company and outdoor expert

-- An investor from Turku buys 80% of the stocks of Scandinavian Outdoor Oy from Lounais-Suomen Partiolaissäätiö Foundation, and the Foundation continues its work in the company with its 20% share.
+- 2017 An investor named Ville Rantala from Turku buys 80% of the stocks of Scandinavian Outdoor Oy from Lounais-Suomen Partiolaissäätiö Foundation, and the Foundation continues its work in the company with its 20% share.

 - The scouts are still involved in the company and they are a part of the company’s history and future.

-- Therefore, Scandinavian Outdoor is a 100% Finnish company.
+- Scandinavian Outdoor is a 100% Finnish company.

 - Our turnover for the last fiscal year was 18 million euros, and the growth has remained steady in 2017-2018.

 - The future goal of Scandinavian Outdoor is to expand its business and continue its active role as an expert in Finnish outdoor life, by providing high quality outdoor and camping clothing and equipment through first class customer service to the outdoor people of Finland and the whole world!

 For us, life is #LifeOutdoors.

 Scandinavian Outdoor provides the right to browse and download material from this website only for personal and non-commercial use.
 The material on this website cannot be edited or copied for public use in any way, or displayed, presented or distributed in public, or used for other public or commercial purposes without the prior written consent of Scandinavian Outdoor.